tweaselORG/ReportHAR/templates/en/complaint.typ

 == Preliminary remarks

 To understand how the app is processing my data, I used the tools of the tweasel project#footnote[https://docs.tweasel.org/], operated by Datenanfragen.de e.~V., to perform an automated analysis of the app's network traffic.
-The analysis was performed on {{ initialAnalysis.date | dateFormat }} on version {{ initialAnalysis.app.version }} of the app, downloaded from the {{ initialAnalysis.app.store }}, running on {{ initialAnalysis.app.platform }} {{ initialAnalysis.platformVersion }}.
+The analysis was performed on {{ initialAnalysis.date | dateFormat }} on version {{ initialAnalysis.app.version }} of the app, {% if analysis.app.store %}downloaded from the {{ analysis.app.store }}, {% endif %}running on {{ initialAnalysis.app.platform }} {{ initialAnalysis.platformVersion }}.

 During this analysis, the app was run _without any user input_ (i.e. there was no interaction with the app at all) and its network traffic was recorded.
 The recorded traffic was then analyzed for tracking and similar data transmissions.
 Based on that, the tweasel tools produced a technical report.